aecsocket/aecsocket.github.io/docs/rattle/guide/architecture.md

 - kinematic - the user defines what position the body moves to, and the engine calculates the velocities for that

+A rigid body may also have continuous collision detection enabled (CCD) to make collision detection more precise when the body is moving quickly (due to tunneling).

 ## Joint

 A joint is a constraint that can be applied by a user to a physics space, which ensures that two